chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 - fourth guy who trains the Ongi monkeys
 	- but after the failure, the monkey trainer gets petrified — the monkeys follow the gang
 	- maybe he spends more time with Sisu, since he’s not a major suspect
+- rivers drying
+	- older buildings are higher up above the water, where the water level used to be — the “center” is higher up
+	- newer buildings, at the fringes, especially docks, are lower

 ## Character Profiles

+- names
+	- Noi, Ngom, Ngang, Ngyet, Muong, Phu, Vien, Ding
-- Noi
+- the fake princess
 	- princess faker — nephew/niece?
 	- brings Raya directly into palace
 	- maybe they gotta “try to locate her” in the Mask Festival
 		- but Ngang is engineering this whole intro quest
-	- while avoiding the actual Talon people
+	- while avoiding the actual Talon palace people
-- Nom
-- Ngang/Ngyet
+- the Talon contact/friend
 	- recruiter
 		- maybe: unsolicited recruiting?
 Raya doesn’t know they’re recruited
+		- actually had recruited all of them beforehand
-	- longtime Raya confidant
+	- is a longtime Raya confidant
-		- knows Raya’s water phobia?
+		- Raya has friends??
+She does, but transactional and sussy
 		- knows Gem mission?
+		- ~~is the spy: MASSIVE BETRAYAL, team lost its recruiter~~
+		- is not the spy: knows Raya’s water phobia?
 	- ex-guard / off-duty guard official
 		- actually. so he’s gotta flee Talon with the gang at the end?
 		- plan reveal
 			- shows reverence for Sisu earlier
 			- scoffs at human!Sisu.
 That can’t be Sisu.
-- Muong
-- Phu
-- Vien
+	- an mirror of Raya’s parenting
+		- betrays, just like how Raya had betrayed
+		- sacrifices self for the child
+		- now the child has to push on without parent figure, just like Raya
+- the recruit and the fodder
-	- the monkey whisperer
+	- monkey whisperer
 	- steals the satchel at the start?
 		- recognised the GEMS, didn’t know that was the Raya — stole just to be safe
 		- Raya assumes she recruited Vien, but it’s all planned by recruiter
 			- recruiter stationed VIen at the package for Raya
 			- means really knew it was Raya
+- the spy
+	- also a replacement sailor, intended to replace Boun
+		- but since spy, Boun needs to step back in
 - actually the Talon family-backstabber from E1?
+- one of them needs to be Boun’s replacement sailor — but also ends up being the spy

 ## Plot Outline